laerreal/smb-tools/README.md

 * remote name (without domain suffix).

-Neither `smb-mount` nor a shortcut must not be called using `sudo` or with other explicit rights assignment.
+Neither `smb-mount` nor a shortcut must be called using `sudo` or with other explicit rights assignment.
 It will call `sudo` itself when it is actually needed.